thirdlawtechnologies/mathkernel/README.md

 Over the next four days I asked for features one at a time and ChatGPT kept giving me code that I would test.
 I asked it for regression tests and kept adding them and testing functions and finding and fixing bugs.
 There were no serious bugs and the project seemed to improve smoothly.
 I learned a lot about automatic differentiation, rule rewriting and optimization passes.

 After five days - 10,846 lines of code (simple wc count)

 Thoughts:
+1. I didn't trust ChatGPT to calculate symbolic derivatives properly or to generate code to calculate symbolic derivatives.
+So I spent two days vibe-coding the facility to compare them to each other.
+You will notice some of the kernels have hardcoded partial derivatives.
+If you supply them and ask for automatic differentiation it will compare them to each other.
+They matched from the start!
-1. I'm amazed... and so excited by how powerful this is.
+2. I'm amazed... and so excited by how powerful this is.
-2. ChatGPT generated bugs - no question.
-I spent about half the time finding and fixing them with ChatGPT help
+3. ChatGPT generated bugs - no question.
+I spent about half the time finding and fixing them with ChatGPT help.
-3. ChatGPT has a problem with closing parentheses for very long functions.
+4. ChatGPT has a problem with closing parentheses for very long functions.
 I found that it helped to ask it to write the code as an abstract syntax tree and then convert that to code.
 It also likes to use 't' as a variable (a Common Lisp no no).
 I told it to stop doing that.